-This policy was written by So They Can's Global Support Office for use across all So They Can operations.
-So They Can operates five entities registered in each of Australia, New Zealand, USA, Kenya and Tanzania.
+This policy was written by So They Can (International) in Australia for use across all So They Can entities.

-So They Can Australia is the Global Support Office for all So They Can entities.
-In all instances CEO means CEO, So They Can Global Support office, Australia.
-Unless specified otherwise the Board refers to the relevant So They Can Board or Trustees of the entity in which you are employed or located.
+In this policy, ‘CEO’ means CEO of So They Can (International), So They Can Kenya and So They Can Tanzania.
+Unless specified otherwise the ‘Board’ refers to the relevant So They Can board of the entity in which you are employed or located.

 - whether the information or opinion is true or not; and

 - whether or not the information or opinion is recorded in a material form.

 WHAT INFORMATION WE COLLECT So They Can may collect personal information from people who are connected to our operations and activities – including employees, donors, research study participants, beneficiaries, participants in fundraising campaigns, members, suppliers, volunteers and service providers.
 The information that So They Can collects and stores typically includes:

 - Your name, address, phone numbers, email addresses (contact information)

 - Your date of birth, gender, income and occupation